 - I. As the educational leader of the staff, the principal shall: - A. Assist all instructional personnel in exploring and understanding the total educational program of the district. - B. Direct, supervise, and evaluate the instructional and student support programs and staff of his/her school. - C. Utilize effectively the services of special education personnel. - D. Interpret the school's program to parents and patrons of the school. - E. Encourage positive public relations between school and community. - F. Engage in continual professional growth through reading, attendance at professional meetings and seminars, and keeping abreast of current innovations in education. - II.
 The principal shall promote the best possible teaching and learning conditions for students and staff.
 To this end, the principal shall: - A. Supervise the operation and maintenance of the building, grounds, and other school property assigned to his/her care. - B. Help the beginning teacher adjust to the school, the students, and the community of Cedar Falls. - C. Assist student adjustment in interpersonal relationships with adults and other students. - III.
-Direct and evaluate the work of all assigned personnel under the policies set forth by the Board of Education. - A. Promote involvement in district-wide professional development. - B. Plan with staff Professional Development programs that are needed in the individual schools. - C. Act as supervising principal and assist in the execution of instructional policies by: - 1.
-Familiarizing himself/herself with existing courses of study and participating in the planning of new and innovative practices in curriculum studies and experiments. - Collaborating with teachers to develop courses of study, curriculum functions, and administrative bulletins newsletters necessary to carry out their work in the classroom, and by helping teachers secure instructional materials to carry out the prescribed curriculum. - 3.
+Direct and evaluate the work of all assigned personnel under the policies set forth by the Board of Education. - A. Promote involvement in district-wide professional development. - B. Plan with staff Professional Development programs that are needed in the individual schools. - C. Act as supervising principal and assist in the execution of instructional policies by:

+- 1. Familiarizing himself/herself with existing courses of study and participating in the planning of new and innovative practices in curriculum studies and experiments. - 2.
+Collaborating with teachers to develop courses of study, curriculum functions, and administrative newsletters necessary to carry out their work in the classroom, and by helping teachers secure instructional materials to carry out the prescribed curriculum. - 3.
 Obtaining clearance from the appropriate director before initiating changes in courses of study, pupil reporting or curriculum innovations. - 4.
 Utilizing, when advisable, any administrative or special service personnel for the improvement of instruction. - IV.
-The principal shall function as an integral part of the administrative team: - A. Be involved in the recruitment and employment of teachers and all other staff members. - B. Administer approved requirements of the business office, be held accountable for all school materials and funds under his/her control. - C. Direct all pupil accounting for the assigned attendance area. - D. Participate in the interpretation and execution of the policies of the Cedar Falls School District as determined by the Board of Directors, the superintendent of schools and Cabinet. directors of elementary and secondary education. - E. Work cooperatively with other administrative personnel. - F. Coordinate activities with those of other schools in the system. - G. Keep accurate school records and make timely statistical and other reports as required by Central Office staff. the director of elementary education, the director of secondary education or the business office. - H. Assume such other duties and responsibilities as may be assigned by members of Cabinet the director of elementary education, the director of secondary education or the superintendent.
+The principal shall function as an integral part of the administrative team: - A. Be involved in the recruitment and employment of teachers and all other staff members. - B. Administer approved requirements of the business office, be held accountable for all school materials and funds under his/her control. - C. Direct all pupil accounting for the assigned attendance area. - D. Participate in the interpretation and execution of the policies of the Cedar Falls School District as determined by the Board of Directors, the superintendent of schools and Cabinet. - E. Work cooperatively with other administrative personnel. - F. Coordinate activities with those of other schools in the system. - G. Keep accurate school records and make timely statistical and other reports as required by Central Office staff. - H. Assume such other duties and responsibilities as may be assigned by members of Cabinet or the superintendent.

-Policy Title: Duties & Responsibilities of the Associate Principal Code No. 304.1

-Associate principals shall perform such duties as may be assigned by the principal.
+Policy Title: Duties & Responsibilities of the Associate Principal Code No. 304.1 Associate principals shall perform such duties as may be assigned by the principal.
 In the absence of the principal, an associate principal, as determined by the appropriate director, shall assume all duties and responsibilities of the principal.